microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 - Use BGP so that spoke to spoke traffic goes through the NVA.
 > [!IMPORTANT]
 > No user defined routes (UDRs) are allowed.

-*For this section, student will also be provided the necessary configuration for a Cisco CSR 1000v to establish BGP relationship with Azure Route Server and remove any stale configuration from the last section.
-Again, if the student has another third pary NVA preference, please provide the necessary configuration.*
+- Click on the link to get the necessary configuration to [establish BGP relationship between the Cisco CSR 1000v Central NVA and Azure Route Server](./Resources/whatthehackcentralnvachallenge2.md).
+This script will also remove any stale configuration from the last section.

 ## Success Criteria